PapaEmeritusX/BullsAndCows/README.md

 #Bulls and Cows

-Advanced version of the classsic game *"Bulls And Cows"*.
+Advanced version of the classic game *"Bulls and Cows"*.

 Example of the gameplay: